Skip to content

 • Include the object storage key, database UUID or other identifier to look up the content the vector embedding represents.

-• The raw content (up to the metadata limits), which can allow you to skip additional lookups for smaller content.
+• Store JSON data (up to the metadata limits), which can allow you to skip additional lookups for smaller content.

-• Dates, timestamps, or other metadata that describes when the vector embedding was generated or how it was generated.
+• Keep track of dates, timestamps, or other metadata that describes when the vector embedding was generated or how it was generated.

 For example, a vector embedding representing an image could include the path to the R2 object it was generated from, the format, and a category lookup: